Systems-ShiftLab/pmfuzz/README.md

 ```

 ## Compiling PMFuzz Docker image
-PMFuzz also comes with a docker image to automatically configure and install pmfuzz.
+PMFuzz also comes with a docker file to automatically configure and install pmfuzz.
 To build the image, run the following command from the root of the repository:
 ```shell
 docker build -t pmfuzz-v0.9 .
 ```